Hashi Mohamed: Author

 In January 2020, Mohamed published his first book titled People Like Us via Profile Books, which is an attempt to rethink the concept of social mobility in modern Britain.
 In an interview, Mohamed said that the book was partly inspired by his 2017 documentary Adventures in Social Mobility, but also by his own background as a refugee.
 The book was chosen as "Book of the Year" by Elif Shafak in the New Statesman, where it was described as "a brilliant book that should be read and celebrated at any time".
 The Standard referred to the book as a "victory over adversity".
 People Like Us also featured in BBC Radio 4's series Book of the Week, with Mohamed reading five extracts from his book on 19–23 October 2020.

-In September 2022, Mohamed's second book, A Home of One's Own, was published by Profile Books.
+Mohamed published his second book, A Home of One's Own, in September 2022.
 The book is about the housing crisis in the United Kingdom from the perspective of both his personal and professional experiences.
 As of September 2024, Mohamed was working on a children's book about the safety and security of the home, based on his own children's interests and experiences.